-Clear lens exchange is nearly identical to cataract surgery.
+Clear lens exchange, also called refractive lens exchange (RLE), is nearly identical to cataract surgery.
 It usually takes less than 10 minutes and is performed on an outpatient basis, so you can return home the day of your procedure.
 Each eye is treated separately, typically a few weeks apart.
 To ensure your complete comfort, you will receive twilight anesthesia (a mild sedative that prevents pain and anxiety) as well as medicated drops to numb the eyes.

 Am I a Candidate for Clear Lens Exchange?